farah-maria/LeabharMaith/README.md

 * Page with privacy policy in accordance with GRDP regulations.
 <br>

-* A ‘contact us’ form with encouragement to send in book recommendations.
+* A ‘contact us’ form with form validation and encouragement to users to send in book recommendations.
 <br>

 * Link to Facebook business page on the web home page and products page.